rivas-lab/ukbb-tools/phewas/README.md

 PheWAS can be run using `phewas.py`.
 All options can be viewed by running `phewas.py -h`.
 The script can be run in one of the following modes: gene, variant, region.

-1. For variant mode simply provide a list of variant IDs (as identified in UK Biobank variant resources) after the `--variants` flag.
+1. For variant mode simply provide a list of variant IDs after the `--variants` flag.
 These can be listed after the flag, separated by spaces, or you can pass a file with the variants you'd like to run.
+The script will tell you if any of the requested variants were not found in UK Biobank, but you may want to double-check that you've got the right IDs by looking them up in the `.bim` files first.

 2. For region mode, specify a chromosomal window after the `--region` flag, formatted like so: `CHROM:BP1-BP2`.